ajitashwath/scikit-go/README.md

 ## Try it

-[`examples/`](examples) has runnable programs for classification, regression, clustering, dimensionality reduction, feature selection, nonlinear models and saving/loading models, each importing the library by its public path. `examples/quickstart` fits a model from every package on the bundled iris and diabetes datasets, prints a score for each, and exits non-zero if any score falls below its floor:
+[`examples/`](examples) has runnable programs for classification, regression, regularized linear models, logistic regression, hyperparameter tuning, clustering, dimensionality reduction, feature selection, nonlinear models and saving/loading models, each importing the library by its public path. `examples/quickstart` fits a model from each estimator package on the bundled iris and diabetes datasets, prints a score for each, and exits non-zero if any score falls below its floor:

 ```
 go run ./examples/quickstart
 go run ./examples/iris_classification
+go run ./examples/regularized_regression
+go run ./examples/logistic_regression
 go run ./examples/hyperparameter_tuning
 ```